plivo/plivo-go/README.md

 ```

 ### Free Form Messages
-Free form messages allow you to send custom messages to your customers.
-These messages can be sent during an active conversation between the business and the customer.
+Non-templated or Free Form WhatsApp messages can be sent as a reply to a user-initiated conversation (Service conversation) or if there is an existing ongoing conversation created previously by sending a templated WhatsApp message.

 Example:
 ```go